-- -- Provide that electronic transmission would be written notice. - -- Allow notice of meetings to be electronically transmitted. - -- Allow a board of directors to conduct a meeting of shareholders or members solely by means of remote communication. - -- Specify conditions under which a shareholder or member could participate in a meeting and vote by means of remote communication. - -- Allow a corporation's bylaws to permit voting by electronic transmission. - -- Describe conditions under which shareholders and members could consent by electronic transmission to actions taken without a meeting. - -- Allow a board or committee to consent by electronic transmission to action taken without a meeting.
+- Specify that, when a notice was required or permitted by the Act to be given in writing, electronic transmission would be written notice. - -- Allow notice of meetings to be electronically transmitted. - Allow a board of directors to conduct a meeting of shareholders or members solely by means of remote communication. - Specify conditions under which a shareholder or member could participate in a meeting and vote by means of remote communication. - -- Specify methods, including electronic transmission, by which a shareholder or member could grant authority to another person to act as his or her proxy.

+- Allow a corporation's bylaws to permit voting by electronic transmission. - -- Describe conditions under which shareholders and members could consent by electronic transmission to actions taken without a meeting. - -- Allow a board or committee to consent by electronic transmission to action taken without a meeting. - Allow a corporation to distribute its annual financial report by electronic transmission.